BML-cbnu/TRACE-DDI/data_preprocessing/Readme.md

 If this is not updated, the scripts will raise `FileNotFoundError` when trying to load or save graph data.

-### 2. Numbering and count of compounds

-The current implementation assumes **1,706 compounds** indexed from `0` to `1705`, consistent with the TRACE-DDI dataset.
-This assumption appears explicitly in loops such as:

-    for i in range(1705 + 1):
-        ...

-(or equivalently `range(1706)`).

-- If you use the provided TRACE-DDI data as is:
-  - You can keep this default; your compound subgraphs should be named
-    `compound0_*.tsv` through `compound1705_*.tsv`.

-- If you adapt the pipeline to a dataset with:
-  - a different number of compounds, or
-  - non-contiguous compound IDs,
-  you must modify these `range(...)` statements (and the corresponding file naming convention, if needed) so that they correctly reflect:
-  - the total number of compounds, and
-  - the file naming scheme of your dataset.

-Otherwise, some compounds will be skipped, or the script will attempt to access non-existent files.
+> Note
+> The scripts assume a fixed set of DrugBank-derived compounds defined by the TRACE-DDI dataset bundled with this project.
+> For the intended use of this repository, you do **not** need to modify the compound indexing logic inside the scripts.

 ---

 ## Notes

 - Ensure consistent entity and relation indices across all DRKG-derived files.
-- The default number of compounds (1,705 seed nodes, 1,706 indices from 0 to 1705) corresponds to the DDI dataset used in TRACE-DDI.
+- The preprocessing pipeline is tailored to the DrugBank-based DDI dataset used in TRACE-DDI.
 - Parameters such as restart probability (`--prob`) and the number of steps (`--steps`) can be adjusted according to the scale and sparsity of your knowledge graph.
 - Generated subgraphs and shortest-path files are required inputs for subsequent embedding and DDI prediction modules.